matrix-org/matrix-rust-components-swift/README.md

 ## Usage

-For more information about using the package, please read the [Getting Started](docs/Getting%20Started.md) guide.
+A brief walkthrough of the SDK is available in the [Examples](Examples/) directory.
+You can find more information about the API by browsing the [FFI crate](https://github.com/matrix-org/matrix-rust-sdk/tree/main/bindings/matrix-sdk-ffi/src) in the SDK's repository.

+Please note: The Swift components for the Rust SDK are unstable meaning that the API could change at any point.

 ## Releasing